AllStarLink/ASL3/README.md

 As part of this update, app\_rpt has been refactored to make the code base easier to maintain and enhance.
 This process has been going on for over one year and will continue.
 The app\_rpt code base will meet all current Asterisk® coding guidelines.

 **New Features and improvements**
-- DNS IP address resolution
+- DNS IP address resolution with fallback to file
 - HTTP AllStarLink registration
 - EchoLink and other module memory leaks addressed
 - EchoLink chat has been enabled